gadael/gadael.com/source/en/legal/terms-of-service.md

 Credit cards are the only payment mechanism accepted for payment of a monthly subscription fee for a Paid Plan.
 All currency references are in Euros.
 Paid Plans must be paid monthly.

 If you select a Paid Plan, You must provide current, complete and accurate Billing Data.
-You must promptly update all Billing Data to keep Your Account current, complete and accurate (such as a change in billing address, credit card number or credit card expiration date) and You must promptly notify Gadael.com if Your Payment Method is changed (for example, for loss or theft) or if You become aware of a potential breach of security, such as the unauthorized disclosure or use of Your name or password.
+You must promptly update all Billing Data to keep Your Account current, complete and accurate (such as a change in billing address, credit card number or credit card expiration date) and You must promptly notify support@gadael.com if Your Payment Method is changed (for example, for loss or theft) or if You become aware of a potential breach of security, such as the unauthorized disclosure or use of Your name or password.
 If You fail to provide any of the foregoing information, You agree that Gadael.com may continue charging You for any use of the Paid Plan under your Billing Data unless You have terminated Your Paid Plan as set forth herein.

 The credit card that You provide as part of the Billing Data will be automatically and immediately billed on the first Business Day of each Month.
 You agree that Gadael.com may charge to Your credit card all amounts due and owing for Your Account on that monthly basis or upon cancellation (see "Termination, Breach, Suspension and Cancellation" and "Refund").
 Gadael.com will contact You via electronic mail to alert You upon each charge.
 Gadael.com may change prices at any time, but will endeavor to provide reasonable advance notice via the Gadael.com website and electronic mail.
-You agree that in the event Gadael.com is unable to collect the fees owed to Gadael.com for Your Account through Your Subscription Fee, your account will be suspended after a one month tolerance period (you will have one month to provide correct credit card informations if the payment fails).
+You agree that in the event Gadael.com is unable to collect the fees owed to Gadael.com, your account will be suspended after a one month tolerance period (you will have one month to provide correct credit card informations if the payment fails).

 As long as Your Account remains active and in good standing, You will be charged the Subscription Fee even if You never use the service.
 You may, however, cancel Your Paid Plan at any time.